aws-powertools/powertools-lambda-python/docs/core/logger.md

 By default, this Logger and standard logging library emits records using default lambda time(UTC) timestamp.
 You can enforce this behavior via `utc` parameter.

-However, if you want to use your preferred timezone to format your log instead, you can use the timezone environment variable `TZ`, either set it as Lambda Environment Variable.
+However, if you want to use your preferred timezone to format your log instead, you can use the timezone environment variable `TZ`: Either set it as Lambda Environment Variable.
 Or setup this value directly in your Lambda Hander.

+???+ tip
+    `TZ` environment variable will be ingnored if `utc` is set to `True`

 === "setting_custom_timezone.py"

-    ```python hl_lines="8 11"
+    ```python hl_lines="9 12"
     --8<-- "examples/logger/src/setting_utc_timestamp.py"
     ```